xiaoyantxx/MFCF/README.md

    models: the network file for MFCF. mdcf.py describes the overall network framework, and other files are called by it.

    runs: it holds the model trained by train.py.

+   OFM：this folder holds the OFM dataset, where sample images are available for download.
+Click on the link: https://pan.baidu.com/s/1d-BLys-RbS4wxqzh72yy9A?pwd=srbi.
+The extraction code is srbi.

    Arial.ttf: Font files.
 Used to print the predicted class name onto the image as a prediction display.